jeff89179/zbx-hpsmartarray/README.md

 In addition I've attached preconfigured Zabbix Template here, so you can use it in your environment.
 It's using Low Level Discovery functionality.
 Have fun and rate it on [share.zabbix.com](https://share.zabbix.com/storage-devices/hp/hp-smart-array-controller) if you like it. =)

+- jeff89179 notes: in my case, I had to change the discovery types in the template from Zabbix Agent (Active) to Zabbix Agent in order for the discovery to work.

 **Tested with**:
 HP SmartArray P800, Smart Array P420i, Smart Array P440ar, Smart Array B110i